secure-software-engineering/phasar/README.md

 + `phasar-cli` - the PhASAR command-line tool (previously called `phasar-llvm`) that provides access to analyses that are already implemented within PhASAR.
 Use this if you don't want to build an own tool on top of PhASAR.
 + `myphasartool` - an example tool that shows how tools can be build on top of PhASAR

-Use the command:

-`$ ./phasar-cli --help`

-in order to display the manual and help message.

 Please be careful and check if errors occur during the compilation.

 When using CMake to compile PhASAR the following optional parameters can be used: